Talia Erdal is a cellist, singer and composer from Jerusalem, Israel.

 From early music and classical cello repertoire to newly written pieces, folk, jazz, rock and free improvisation, Talia enjoyed a varied and colourfull career as a soloist and collaborator.

 Born in Jerusalem, Israel, Talia is the principal cellist of the Jerusalem Symphony Orchestra since June 2020.
-She has previously worked as assistant principal cellist of the Jerusalem Symphony Orchestra (2017-2019), and principal cellist of the Tel Aviv Soloists Ensemble.
+She has previously worked as assistant principal cellist of the Jerusalem Symphony Orchestra, and principal cellist of the Tel Aviv Soloists Ensemble.

 Her repertoire as a cellist includes early music, classical cello repertoire, newly written pieces, folk, jazz, rock, world and free improvisations.
 Alongside these, Talia is active as a composer, arranger and singer, performing her own music in classical and non-classical venues and writing for theatre and dance.

-She played as soloist with the Beer-Sheva Sinfinieta, Jerusalem Strings, Tel-Aviv Soloists Ensemble, Jerusalem Symphony Orchestra, Jerusalem Street Orchestra, and the Mendi Rodan Symphony Orchestra of the Jerusalem Academy of Music and Dance and the Trinity Laban Symphony Orchestra.
+She played as soloist with the Beer-Sheva Sinfonieta, Jerusalem Strings, Tel-Aviv Soloists Ensemble, Jerusalem Symphony Orchestra, Jerusalem Street Orchestra, the Mendi Rodan Symphony Orchestra of the Jerusalem Academy of Music and Dance and the Trinity Laban Symphony Orchestra.